 Wesley Community Centers- Utility Assistance Program.
 Dial (912) 236-4226.
 People who are behind and have a disconnect notice may be able to get utility assistance, which is offered for Single Women, Families, Elderly and Disabled in the community.

-Housing and rent - Locate phone numbers, addresses, and information on how to apply for financial assistance for paying rent.
+Housing and rent - Locate phone numbers, addresses, and information on how to apply for financial assistance for paying rent, storage costs, deposits and other bills.
 Several non-profits specialize in solving housing issues for the low income.
 Find details on Chatham rental assistance programs.

 Free food pantries, soup kitchens and distribution centers